Expectation Values from the Single-Layer Quantum Approximate Optimization Algorithm on Ising Problems: Numerical Results and discussion

 \subsection{Numerical Results on Google \MaxCut and Sherrington-Kirkpatrick (SK) Instances}

-Eq.~\ref{eq:main_res} allows us to replicate the expectation-value landscapes of the recent experimental work of Ref.~\cite{google_qaoa}, which provides numerical support for the validity of our analytical results.
+The equations above allow us to replicate the expectation-value landscapes of the recent experimental work by Harrigan et al.\cite{google_qaoa}, which provides numerical support for the validity of our analytical results.
 In this section, we present our investigation of the problems studied in Ref.~\cite{google_qaoa}, as well as some similar but larger problem instances.
+The expectation value landscapes are obtained evaluating our analytical formula in a grid of $500 \times 500$ points, and from the results we obtain the optimal angles, and optimal expectation value.
+For clarity, Table~\ref{table:figure_summary} shows a summary of the parameters of the figures found in the text.

-The problems studied in \cite{google_qaoa} were weighted \MaxCut instances with weights $-1$ and $+1$ assigned at random; we obtained the three specific instances used in \cite{google_qaoa} from the \emph{ReCirq} repository~\cite{ReCirq}.
-We numerically evaluated Eq.~\ref{eq:main_res} for these three problem instances.
-This gave us the energy-expectation landscapes for the single-layer \QAOA for these instances, i.e., the numerical evaluation of the function $F(\beta,\gamma)$ for varying values of both $\beta$ and $\gamma$.
-We have plotted these energy-expectation landscapes in Fig.~\ref{fig:google_plots}.
-We note that these landscapes, which we obtained using the analytical formula Eq.~\ref{eq:main_res}, are in excellent agreement with the brute-force-classical and quantum-hardware evaluations of the landscapes shown in \cite{google_qaoa}.
-Observe, also, that we plot $-F(\beta,\gamma)$ due to the normalization of the previous evaluations.
+The three problems studied in \cite{google_qaoa} are different weighted \MaxCut instances with weights $-1$ and $+1$.
+The three specific instances used in \cite{google_qaoa} can be obtained from the \emph{ReCirq} repository~\cite{ReCirq}.
+We numerically evaluate Eq.~\ref{eq:main_res} for these instances, which gave us the energy-expectation landscapes for the single-layer \QAOA.
+The numerical evaluation of the expectations $F(\beta,\gamma)$ for varying values of both $\beta$ and $\gamma$ gives an energy-expectation landscapes, shown in Fig.~\ref{fig:google_plots}.
+(Note that we plot $-F(\beta,\gamma)$ due to the normalization by a negative quantity of the expectation values in \cite{google_qaoa}.)
+We observe that these landscapes, which we obtained using the analytical formula Eq.~\ref{eq:main_res}, are in excellent agreement with the brute-force-classical and quantum-hardware evaluations of the landscapes shown in \cite{google_qaoa}.

-The analytical formula Eq.~\ref{eq:main_res} allows us to explore the landscapes of problem instances far larger than those possible to study on current experimental hardware.
+In addition, the analytical formulas allow us to explore the landscapes of problem instances far larger than those possible to study on current experimental hardware.
 We have computed the landscapes for two $100$-spin (i.e., $100$-qubit) Ising problem instances: one instance has a $3$-regular graph structure, and the other is a Sherrington-Kirkpatrick instance.
 The graphs and their corresponding landscapes are shown in Fig.~\ref{fig:google_plots_morequbits}.